one-sumit/asymmetric_crypto_primitives/README.md

 - `writeData()` method stores data in NSUserDefaults, not encrypted as no keys are stored in there.

 ### Windows
-Currently, only functions for storing data are available.
-Key management will be delivered soon.
+:warning: **The Windows version of the plugin is still under development.
+Currently the keys are stored in a public directory with no encryption!** :warning:

+The only supported algorithm is Ed25519 with RSA not available yet.
+Sodium features are working through Rust plugin.

-##### **Features of MacOS version:**
+##### **Features of Windows version:**
+- The Ed25519 keys are generated with Libsodium using a Windows plugin with Rust and stored in `passFile.txt` file in `Roaming AppData` directory.
+- Signing messages is not protected with local authentication (by plugin, not natively).
-- `writeData()` method stores data in NSUserDefaults, not encrypted as no keys are stored in there.
+- `writeData()` method stores data in `Roaming AppData` directory, not encrypted

 ## Usage
 #### Signing data